jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

   - Single Responsibility Principle.
   - Open/Closed Principle.
   - Liskov Substitution Principle.
-  - Interface Segregation Principle.​
+  - Interface Segregation Principle.
   - Dependency Inversion Principle.

 ## 2.1.
 How SOLID improve OO-programming skills

-- Meta principles on which all the other ​development principles are based.
+- Meta principles on which all the other development principles are based.
 - Symptoms of code defects.
 - Foundations of SOLID principles.
 - Detect the violations of SOLID principles and how to fix the problems.
-- How meta and SOLID principles are related to each other ​and how to find the balance between them.
+- How meta and SOLID principles are related to each other and how to find the balance between them.

 ## 2.2.
 Why we need SOLID?